kimbente/super-resolution/README.md

   - Conversion tool
     - Dome C: X 1359993 Y -894443
 - Project units of error (MSE) back to original domain
+- Also look at uncertainty not just at predeictive mean (downstream tasks)
+- Name of paper: "Melting moments - derivate kernel fusion"
+- Use noise values from dataset
+- Investigate vanishing covariance with pooling over larger area (downscaling factor large)

 High-res data sets can be considered auxiliary datasets: Use multiple aux. data streams (potentially on different resolutions) to refine the low-res. channel: